PurwadhikaDev/EnigmaGroup_JC_DS_OL_16_B_FinalProject/Readme.md

 | `TotalCharges`     | Total amount charged to the customer |
 | `Churn`           | Whether the customer has churned or not (Yes, No) |

+## Problem Statement

+High churn rates impact increased customer acquisition costs and reduced stable revenue.
+Companies need to invest (incur costs) to acquire new customers.
+According to [Harvard Business Review](https://hbr.org/2014/10/the-value-of-keeping-the-right-customers), acquiring a new customer can be 5 to 25 times more expensive than retaining an existing one.
+Therefore, to reduce churn and improve customer retention, telecommunications companies need to identify customers at risk of discontinuing their services.

+## Objectives

+The company wants to identify customers who are at high risk of discontinuing the company's services.
+By understanding customers at risk of churn, the company can direct retention efforts more efficiently, reducing the need for large expenditures on new customer acquisition.
+By lowering the churn rate, the company can ensure a more stable revenue stream and increase long-term profitability.

 ## Notebook Overview